 To ensure the health and safety of our campus, immunization against communicable diseases is extremely important.
-Immunization Requirements are available at https://studentexperience.potomacstatecollege.edu/health-counseling-services/student-health-center/immunization-requirements
+Immunization Requirements and the online Immunization Form are available at http://potomacstatecollege.edu/admissions/immunization.html.

 If you are enrolled in a healthcare major, you may have additional immunization and reporting requirements.
 Contact your department chair with questions about additional requirements.